philbishop/virtual-nvr/README.md

 ### License
 This software is free to use for home enthusiasts or for evalution by developers and system integrators looking to build their own products on the core funrtionality.

+---

 ## Installation

 ### Raspberry Pi OS Requirements
 The software requires a 64bit version of bullseye, preferably running on a Pi 4 but has also been tested on 3B+

 ### Linux OS Requirement
-This software requires an Intel 64bit processor to run.
+This software requires an Intel/AMD 64bit processor to run.

 NOTE: The software has only been tested on Ubuntu 22.04